 - The Lord of Stariel by A.J.
 Lancaster

-- The Brightest Light by Scott J. Robinson
+- The Brightest Light by Scott J. Robinson: Judge’s review

 - The Gates of Golorath by R.M.
 Garino: My review

-- A Triad in Three Acts by Blaine D. Arden
+- A Triad in Three Acts by Blaine D. Arden: My review, Judge’s review

 - Our Bloody Pearl by D.N.
 Bryn: Judge’s review

-- The Eldritch Heart by Matthew S. Cox: Judge’s review
+- The Eldritch Heart by Matthew S. Cox: Judge’s Review, My review

 Books entered into SPFBO 5 which have LGBTQIA+ characters.
 Book links on Goodreads.
-Reviews are on individual blogs.
+Reviews and interviews are on individual blogs.
+I’m linking to any extra content I find related to this contest because I find it entertaining, but only the judges’ reviews count toward the final results.

-Wow, that’s 19 books right now, which is over 6% of the total entries!
+Wow, that’s 20 books, which is over 6% of the total entries!
 That’s a fabulous showing.
 I don’t know of any lists for previous years, but it’s rare to see LGBT+ characters featured in any books.

 Since I plan to participate in reading and reviewing other entries from the competition, I decided to start with this list.
 So I will keep it updated as I write my personal reviews for each one.
 I’m not an official judge, so my reviews won’t count towards any book’s score; I’m just doing this for fun, and to highlight the queer representation.